batdowg/cbs/CONTEXT.md

 - Added no-op Alembic revision `0053_cert_template_badge_image` to maintain migration continuity for certificate-template badge filenames.
 - Workshop Type edit default-materials picker filters by `Language.name`, posts `material_option_id`, and hides "Bulk" options unless "Show all" is checked.
-- Session Materials page provides an **Apply Defaults** button that adds `workshop_type_material_defaults` for the session's workshop type, delivery type, region, and language as `material_order_items` with quantity from the participant count.
-Existing rows with the same `catalog_ref`, `language`, and format are skipped, and simulation outline defaults force Digital format.
+- Session Materials page provides an **Apply Defaults** button that upserts `workshop_type_material_defaults` for the session's workshop type, delivery type, region, and language as `material_order_items` with quantity from `session.material_sets` (when >0) or the current participant count.
+Existing rows are updated with the new quantity and simulation outline defaults force Digital format.
+Items support inline quantity edits, per-row removal, and a searchable picker to add new items.
+- Workshop Type default-material rows drop the "Remove" checkbox in favor of a per-row delete action (`POST /workshop-types/defaults/<id>/delete`).